Ryan Leslie: Legal issues

 In October 2010, Leslie's laptop was stolen from his Mercedes, while he was on tour in Cologne, Germany.
 Leslie would offer $20,000, raising it to $1 million reward for the return of it due to his recent productions that it contained.
 The laptop was returned; however, the intellectual property that Leslie was trying to recover was not present, and Leslie did not feel the reward terms had been met.
 Armin Augstein, who runs a garage in Pulheim, near Cologne, who returned the laptop was granted the $1 million reward in 2012 after a lawsuit.
 He was later also made to pay an extra $180,000 in interest for refusing to pay for those two years.
 Leslie is still in search of the material that was missing.
-On September 7, 2013, New York City marshals seized Leslie's 2010 Cadillac Escalade, which went up for auction two days later on September 9 due to him continuing to not pay up the reward he offered for the laptop.
-It was also revealed Leslie had apparently only paid 5,000 dollars so far, even though court documents indicate Leslie's performances make hundreds of thousands of dollars.